Credit Card Optimization7 min read

 Breaking the Compound Cycle

 Pay more than accrued interest each month so principal actually falls—every dollar below that threshold feeds compounding.
-Paying in full restores grace and stops purchase compounding entirely.
+Paying in full restores grace and stops purchase compounding entirely on new charges.
 Fixed payments well above minimum accelerate principal reduction exponentially over 24 months—not linearly.

-Pair payoff order from credit card payoff strategies explained with compound awareness: avalanche starves the highest daily accrual rate first.
+Pair payoff order from credit card payoff strategies explained with compound awareness: avalanche starves the highest daily accrual rate first, reducing the balance that generates the most interest every day.

 See Compound Cost in Dollars